 How can you use a landing page to promote your app

-A thoughtfully made landing page design can help you improve the following marketing stages:
+A thoughtfully made UI/UX design of a landing page can help you improve the following marketing stages:

 Tell your app's story